- Go Hiking

 |Park Description:|| |

-A rugged 4,268-acre area, Ramapo Mountain State Forest, with elevations ranging from about 200 to 1,100 feet, is a sanctuary for wildlife.
-Many trails offer a view of the New York City skyline.
+A rugged 4,269-acre area, Ramapo Mountain State Forest, with elevations ranging from about 200 to 1,100 feet, is a sanctuary for wildlife.
 Birders are attracted to the forest for its ponds, streams, marshes and one fairly large lake that provide the perfect habitat for bird and other wildlife species.
-The forest, which includes wild lands in the municipalities of Oakland, Pompton Lakes, Ringwood and Wanaque, borders Ringwood State Park and the Ramapo Valley County Reservation, a part of the Bergen County Park System
+The forest, which includes wild lands in the municipalities of Oakland [Bergen County], Pompton Lakes, Ringwood and Wanaque, borders Ringwood State Park and the Ramapo Valley County Reservation, a part of the Bergen County Park System

 |Trails Overview:|| |

-I-287 to Exit 57, Skyline Drive to Lower and Upper parking lots; two others south of I-287 in Oakland [Pool Hollow Road] and Pompton Lakes [Barbara Drive -- see comment below posted October 15, 2009].
+I-287 to Exit 57, Skyline Drive to Lower and Upper parking lots; one other is south of I-287 in Oakland on Pool Hollow Road.
 Also Wolfe Drive in Wanaque for direct access to MacEvoy Trail.
+See "Location" tab.

-New easy access from Back Beach Park [100+ parking spaces] and within a mile of a bus stop in Wanaque via the Indian Rock and Cannonball Trails.
+Easy access is from Back Beach Park [100+ parking spaces] and within a mile of a bus stop in Wanaque via the Indian Rock and Cannonball Trails.
 To reach the Back Beach Park trailhead, take I-287 to Exit 55.
-Turn right at the bottom of the ramp onto Union Avenue, then turn left at light onto Ringwood Avenue (County 511), following the signs for "Wanaque."
+Turn right at the bottom of the ramp onto Union Avenue, then turn left at light onto Ringwood Avenue [County 511], following the signs for "Wanaque."
 Continue for 0.7 mile to the next light, and turn right onto Second Avenue.
 At a "stop" sign in 0.3 mile, turn left onto the Boulevard.
 At the next intersection, bear right to continue on Fourth Avenue.
 Continue straight ahead on Back Beach Road and follow it to its end at a large parking area.
 Trailhead on right near entrance.

 |Contact Information:||NJ DEP, Ramapo Mountain State Forest |